 Don’t be shocked if there is some upfront investment.
-Though freelancing has very low costs, you may run into buying some equipment (computer, software, etc).
+Prospective freelancers know freelancing has very low costs, you may run into buying some equipment (computer, software, etc).
 Start saving up, you’ll make it back in no time.

-When I first thought about freelance writing, I took a trip to a conference where I knew opportunities would be present.
+When I was a prospective freelancer, I thought about freelance writing.
+I took a trip to a conference where I knew opportunities would be present.
 It was a minor financial risk costing about $1,000 that I made back within 30 days.
 Have some confidence in your ability to bring in some business.

 Sales & Marketing